harryzcy/UNC-COMP572-images/final/README.md

 3. The algorithm for determining the match between source tiles and the target image.

     - For each division in process 2, I get its average color.
-And to get the tile with the best match, I compute the difference between `colors` matrix and the expected color, in the form of a row vector.
+And to get the tile with the best match, I compute the difference between `colors` row vector and the expected color, in the form of a row vector.

     - Then I obtain the Euclidean norm of each row using formula: <img src="https://render.githubusercontent.com/render/math?math=\sqrt{\text{red_diff}^2 %2B \text{green_diff}^2 %2B \text{blue_diff}^2}">